Installation¶

 Step 2: Database setup¶

 pretalx runs with PostgreSQL or SQLite.
-If you’re using SQLite, you can skip this step, as there is no need to set up the database.
+If you’re using SQLite, you can skip this step, as there is no need to set up the database – but we highly recommend that you use PostgreSQL for any production setup.

 # sudo -u postgres createuser pretalx -P